neondatabase/website/content/docs/postgres/query-reference.md

 ## Joining tables

-Here are some examples illustrating different ways to join tables in Postgres, which can be essential for queries involving data that spans multiple tables:
+Here are some examples illustrating different ways to join tables in Postgres for queries involving data that spans multiple tables:

 {/*